-a.
-If an employee is absent without leave for five (5) consecutive workdays, such employee shall be required to submit a written statement to his/her appointing authority stating that he/she desires to retain his/her employment.
-If the employee fails to submit such a written statement to the appointing authority within two (2) workdays after notice has been served on the employee, such failure shall constitute automatic resignation from County service.
+- a.
+If an employee is absent without leave for five (5) consecutive workdays, such employee shall be required to submit a written statement to their appointing authority stating that they desire to retain their employment.
+If the employee fails to submit such a written statement to the appointing authority within two (2) workdays after notice has been served on the employee, such failure shall constitute automatic resignation from County service. - b.

-b.
 The notice to the employee may be personally served or it may be served by mail to the last known address of the employee and is complete on mailing.
-The last known address shall be deemed to be that address which is within the personnel file of the employee within the department to which he/she is assigned.

-c.
-The written statement of the employee must be either personally handed to the appointing authority or delivered to the appointing authority by registered mail return receipt requested.
+The last known address shall be deemed to be that address which is within the personnel file of the employee within the department they are assigned. - c.
+The written statement of the employee must be either personally handed to the appointing authority or delivered to the appointing authority by registered mail return receipt requested. - d.

-d.
 A permanent employee may within fifteen (15) calendar days of the effective date of such separation, file a written request with the appointing authority for reinstatement.
-Reinstatement may be granted only if the employee makes a satisfactory explanation to the appointing authority as to the cause of his/her absence and his/her failure to obtain leave therefor, and the appointing authority determines that he/she is ready, able, and willing to resume the discharge of the duties of his/her position or, if not, that his/her appointing authority consents to a leave of absence to commence upon reinstatement.
+Reinstatement may be granted only if the employee makes a satisfactory explanation to the appointing authority as to the cause of their absence and their failure to obtain leave therefor, and the appointing authority determines that they are ready, able, and willing to resume the discharge of the duties of their position or, if not, that their appointing authority consents to a leave of absence to commence upon reinstatement.